 This stopping and starting is not only annoying, it also wastes energy and wears your furnace out faster than usual.
 Furthermore, your home is never really a consistent, comfortable temperature.

-This is one of many signs that it’s time for a new furnace.
+This is one of many reasons that affect how long furnaces last.
 The best solution is to replace your furnace with a correctly-sized, energy-efficient model, especially if it’s over 15 years old.